Year-End Suggestions to Help You Save More and Reduce Your Taxes

 It is important to focus on the long-term goal, not on one specific data point or indicator.
 Long-term fundamentals are what matter.
 In markets and moments like these, it is essential to stick to the financial plan.
 Investing is about following a disciplined process over time.

-Promo for an article titled The Market Hit Another All-Time High.
-What Happens Next?
+Promo for an article titled Another Milestone for the Dow: What Could Happen Next?

 This material contains an assessment of the market and economic environment at a specific point in time and is not intended to be a forecast of future events, or a guarantee of future results.
 Forward-looking statements are subject to certain risks and uncertainties.
 Actual results, performance, or achievements may differ materially from those expressed or implied.
 Information is based on data gathered from what we believe are reliable sources.